Parity violating spectral dynamics of black holes in dynamical Chern-Simons gravity: Spectral Dynamics

-This algebraic constraint implies that for a specific mode pair $(n,\ k)$, the reconnection event is strictly confined to a unique trajectory in the $(\beta, a)$ parameter space.
-It necessitates that the squared frequency detuning, $\Omega_g^2(a) - \Omega_s^2(\beta)$, be exactly balanced by the non-Hermitian effective coupling product.
-This mechanism elucidates why varying the control parameter $\beta$ drives the system through topological reconnections, as it continuously tunes the scalar sector into critical resonance with the gravitational spectrum.
+This algebraic constraint suggests that for a specific mode pair $(n,\ k)$, the reconnection region is confined to a corresponding trajectory in the $(\beta, a)$ parameter space.
+It requires that the squared frequency detuning, $\Omega_g^2(a) - \Omega_s^2(\beta)$, be balanced by the non-Hermitian effective coupling product.
+In this sense, varying the control parameter $\beta$ can bring the scalar sector into critical resonance with the gravitational spectrum and thereby provide a qualitative explanation of the branch reconnections seen in the full numerical results.
+The observed reconnection is therefore consistent with critical behavior in a reduced non-Hermitian description \cite{Cavalcante:2024swt} near exceptional point, without implying that the full spectrum is globally controlled by a single $2 \times 2$ model.
+A similar event is also suggested by comparing panel(a) and (b) of Fig.\ \ref{fig:migration}.

-Beyond the critical point, the same effective Hamiltonian explains the scalar mode overtake phenomenon observed at intermediate couplings.
-To quantify this, we apply second-order perturbation theory to $H_{\rm eff}$ in the non-degenerate limit.
-By treating the off-diagonal coupling terms as perturbations to the diagonal bare frequencies, the shift in the complex eigenvalue of the scalar mode $\lambda_s = \omega_s^2$ is derived as

-Taking the imaginary part yields the decay rate as shown in the Eq.\ \eqref{eq:decay-rate} of main text.